Puffy, like most bed-in-a-box companies, makes it very easy for consumers to test out their beds. Here’s a review video about Puffy Lux:

-Finally, on top, the bed uses a 3″ layer of what the company calls its “Cooling Cloud Foam.”
+Finally, on top is a 1.5″ layer of what the company calls its “Cooling Cloud Foam.”
 Again, no need to pay special attention to the name, this layer serves as the true comfort layer for the mattress.
-As you will find out below, this top layer has a memory foam feel.
+It’s gel infused and feels eerily similar to that of memory foam.

 Also, just so you’re aware, the company’s foams are produced using a special Variable Pressure Manufacturing process, which cuts out harmful chemicals.
 As a result, all the foams within the bed are CertiPUR certified.